andrealaw/andrealaw.github.io/practice/ES6/README.md

 - Can be rewritten to count matched pairs, e.g. parenthesis
 - Can combine with othe helper functions to remove duplicated values
 - Can return an object/ a value / an array

+## const-let.js - replace the use of var
+-use const and let instead of var for declaring variables -use const for variables with constant values
+-use let for variables with changing values
+-values of const cannot be changed once set
+-they are used to make the purpose of the variables clear to developers